The art of conversion rate optimization (CRO) can be the difference between people just leaving your online store or actually making a purchase.

 Optimize for mobile

-As technology and e-commerce evolve so do the shopping habits.
-Nowadays, people are more inclined to buy with their smartphones than ever before.
+Today, more and more people are shopping with their smartphones than ever before.

 Integrate Shopify apps